alphazolam/EMV-Engine/README.md

 * **Max Fields / Properties Per Grouping** specifies the maximum number of list entries that will be displayed together.
 Groupings will make the fields and properties of large Managed Objects appear as **Elements 1-100, Elements 101-200** etc if the limit is 100
 * **Show Extra Fields** displays Managed Object properties that may be hidden by default, due to being duplicates of fields or having strange behaviors (such as requiring an unknown extra parameter)
 * **Embed Into Object Exlplorer (Lua)** makes it so Imgui Managed Object Control Panel is shown as an imgui tree node any place where a script (any script) uses **object_explorer:handle_address()** function, embedding itself into many other scripts
-* **Exception Handling** makes it all field getters and setters used by EMV are put inside proptection function calls, to avoid crashes
+* **Exception Handling** makes it so all field getters and setters used by EMV are called only inside protected function calls, to avoid crashes
 ![Managed Object Control Panel Settings](https://i.imgur.com/ebzRgpq.png)
 * The **Freeze** and **X** buttons will appear next to recently changed fields, allowing for them to be reset to original value with X or frozen to the set value
 ![Freeze](https://i.imgur.com/n9K6rAs.png)